 Intramuros is a historic walled area within the city of Manila.
 This is a historic district entirely surrounded by fortifications.
 Within the fortified walls, there were churches, monasteries, convents, schools, and houses.
 Until 1945 during World War 2.

 That there was a battle in Manila between American, Filipino and Japanese forces where there was heavy fighting.
 That resulted in Intramuros being heavily destroyed.
 Many of the city’s ancient gates and most of the walls have since been restored but there has been a problem switching funding.

 This memorial park commemorates the historic landing of General Douglas MacArthur on 20 October 1944, which celebrates the landing of General MacArthur and the start of the battle to recapture and liberation of the Philippines from Japanese occupation.
 This is also a protected park.

 Shrine Of Valor

 Shrine of Valor is a historical shrine located near the top of Mount Samat in the town of Pilár in the province of Bataan.
 This shrine was built as a memorial complex to honor and remember the Filipino and American soldiers who fought against the Japanese Army during World War 2.

 Binondo is simply a Chinatown district in Manila.
 It has been a Chinese hub even before the Spanish colonial period.
-With it been established back in 1594, it is considered to be the oldest Chinatown in the world.
+It was established back in 1594, and it is considered to be the oldest Chinatown in the world.

 Today, Binondo is very colorful surrounded by lots of Chinese decorations, parades, and so on.
 Any Chinatown would not be complete without trying the food trip.
 The place can be a little bit crazy even confusing.
 You will also see horse-drawn carriages jeepneys, taxis, tricycles, food carts, and vendors.